opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 ### Sentence transformers

 Sentence transformer models map sentences and paragraphs across a dimensional dense vector space.
 The number of vectors depends on the model.
 Use these models for use cases such as clustering and semantic search.

+The following table provides a list of sentence transformer models and artifact links to download them:

 | **Model name** | **Vector dimensions** | **Torchscript artifact** | **ONNX artifact** |
 |---|---|---|---|